 Spam started becoming a serious problem from the year 2000 onwards.
 Everyone had recovered from fears of the “Millenium Bug” and the internet was growing as never before.
 Spamassassin was one of the first spam filtering systems and was made available in April 2001.

 Current trends and issues

-When hosting clients have their email or hosting accounts compromised through lack of updates, weak passwords or weak programming practices, these accounts are used as spam gateways.
+When hosting clients have their email or hosting accounts compromised through a lack of updates, weak passwords, or weak programming practices, these accounts are used as spam gateways.
 Spammers get to send thousands of emails at someone else’s expense.
 As a bonus, this extra hop makes it hard to track the original spammer.
-Typical targets for spammers are email accounts, cPanel and WordPress accounts as these are often set up by people with no experience and little concept of proper password construction.
-We often hear people object to stricter and stronger password with the excuse that they have nothing of value to “hack”.
+Typical targets for spammers are email accounts, cPanel, and WordPress accounts as these are often set up by people with no experience and little concept of proper password construction.
+We often hear people object to stricter and stronger passwords with the excuse that they have nothing of value to “hack”.
 Wrong!
 Your account is of great value to a spammer, even if he or she only makes 5 cents from it.

 From the Hosting provider’s side, it presents a huge challenge.
 The negative effects of spam originating from your own network are:

 - Blacklisting: This is when one or more of your IP addresses are added to a Real-time Blocking List (RBL) and mail from these addresses gets refused by other providers.